Didi Driver Side Hustle Review

 Where is DiDi legal in Australia?

-Since opening in mid-2018, DiDi operates in three Australian cities, with a fourth on the way:
+Since opening in mid-2018, DiDi operates in six Australian cities, with more on the way: